Watson-Personal-Assistant/developer/_content/knowledge/create-action-function.md

 `curl -X POST -H "Content-Type:application/json" -d '{"results":[{"type":"Door","id":"paste-your-Door-ID"}]}' paste-the-Web-URL`

 In the terminal running the poll for log output, you should see something similar to what you saw in Step 3.
+You might also see an error of "Result must be of type object but has type string", which is safe to ignore.

 ### Finish